 Even when the nit does decide to defend his big blind, he will not be as sticky after the flop as most other players.
 A nit will routinely chuck the second pair into the muck postflop on many boards, and a simple c-bet will be enough to take it down most of the time.

-Stealing the nit’s blinds is the best way to keep making money from having him at the table, as his general involvement in the other hands is very limited.
+Stealing the nit’s blinds is the best way to keep making money from having him at the table, as his general involvement, on the other hand, is very limited.

 While your button preflop raising range should be wide,